HAWAIIAN STUDIES (HWST)

 An introductory course studying the role of ethnobotany in cultures across the Pacific with special emphasis placed upon uses of Hawaiian plants.

-Prerequisite: ENG 21 and ENG 22 or ESL 21 and ESL 22 with a grade of C or better or instructor approval.
+Prerequisite: ENG 22, ENG 24 or ESL 21 and ESL 22 with a grade of C or better or instructor approval.

 This course is an introduction to hula and oli (chant).
 It will explore Hawaiian history and literature associated with hula as well as hula protocols, and traditional and contemporary hula dance forms, basic hula movements, hula instruments and oli.
-This course is repeatable once.
-(HWST 160 replaces DNCE 160)
+This course is repeatable once for additional credit.
+(HWST 160 replaces DNCE 160) (DA)

-Prerequisites: ENG 21 and ENG 22 with a grade of C or better or instructor approval.
+Prerequisites: ENG 22 or ENG 24 with a grade of C or better or instructor approval.

-Rec Preparation: One or more of HAW 101, HAW 102 or HWST 107 or HWST 270 or HUM 261 is helpful but not necessary for admission to this class.
+Rec Prep: One or more of HAW 101, HAW 102 or HWST 107 or HWST 270 or HUM 261 is helpful but not necessary for admission to this class.

 HWST 261 Hawaiian Literature (3)

 A survey of Hawaiian literature in English translation is studied in the context of the Hawaiian culture.
 Its characteristics, forms, relation to other Hawaiian arts, history and society are examined.
 Hawaiian literature can include but is not limited to prose narration, poetry and orature.
-(Formerly HUM 261) (DL)
+(DL)